Darfur Atrocities

 Sudan's Former President Omar Hassan al-Bashir parades through the street in Darfur.
 (REUTERS/Zohra Bensemra)

-In this role, she provides strategic support to the Prosecutor for all Darfur-related matters: the ongoing case against Ali Kushayb, the investigations into the remaining Darfur suspects, including former President of Sudan, Omar Al-Bashir, and the evaluation of the current situation and ongoing commission of mass atrocities.
-She is supported by a team of lawyers at The Docket.
+CFJ Co-Founder Amal Clooney has provided strategic support in the ongoing case against Ali Kushayb; investigations into other Darfur suspects, including former President of Sudan, Omar Al-Bashir; and the evaluation of the current situation and ongoing commission of mass atrocities.
+She has been supported by a team of lawyers at The Docket.
+The Docket lends its expertise to analyze and compile evidence of crimes spanning this twenty-year period to secure accountability for victims of international crimes committed in Darfur.

 Sudanese protesters from Darfur chant slogans during a protest demanding Sudanese President Omar Al-Bashir to step down